The End of the Receipt Rodeo in Construction

 The Chaos Behind Every Close

 Each month brings the same refrain - Who bought this?
 Where is the receipt?
-That single question represents hundreds of dollars in lost time and credibility.
-And for project based businesses, those missing receipts are not just compliance problems.
-They distort job costing, delay reconciliations, and erode confidence in the data that is driving business decisions.
+These questions represent hundreds of dollars in lost time and credibility.
+And for project based expenses, those missing receipts are not just compliance problems.
+They distort job costing and delay reconciliation of the data that is driving business decisions.

 It is not that field teams do not care about accounting.
 It is that the systems asking for their attention were never designed for the rhythm of a jobsite.